FakeTicTac/Eventy-Vue/README.md

 # Eventy - The Application For Searching And Creating Events.
+(Client-Side)

 **Name:** Roman Makejev
 **Uni-ID:** romake